 “I felt like the guy who just robbed a bank that no one expected to come back the next day and rob it again,” Showers said.
 “It was like I caught everybody off guard.”

-Despite his infatuation with NHRA Pro Stock, Showers has decided to take a one year hiatus from the tour in 2004.
-Showers plans to make good use of his time during this sabbatical.
+Despite his infatuation with NHRA Pro Stock, Showers has decided to take a break from racing.
+Showers still makes good use of his time.

 “I’m headed wherever God wants me to go,” Showers said.
 “He’s my coach.
 He calls the plays, I just run em.
 Whatever door opens, I’ll go through.
-Whether it be in racing, motivational speaking, or being a stay at home dad to my daughter, I’m ready for whatever is next.”
+Whether it be in racing, motivational speaking, I’m ready for whatever is next.”

-Since losing his legs 25 years ago Showers’ has consistently maintained a positive “never say never” attitude.
+Since losing his legs 35 years ago Showers’ has consistently maintained a positive “never say never” attitude.
 Showers tries to instill that same type of attitude in children all across the country through his many visitations of schools and hospitals.
-Two-and-half decades later and Showers still keeps his thoughts in the proper perspective.
+Three-and-half decades later and Showers still keeps his thoughts in the proper perspective.

 “I’m really lucky to be alive,” Showers said.
 “God spared me for a reason.
 Now I feel it’s my responsibility to give back to the children.”